-- 1. With the Library Browser still open, click the Plant Chooser button at the bottom of the Library Browser to open the Plant Chooser dialog.
+- 1. With the Library Browser still open, click the Plant Chooser we button at the bottom of the Library Browser to open the Plant Chooser dialog.
 This dialog can also be opened by selecting Terrain> Plant> Plant Chooser. - 2.
-On the Plant Information tab, enter "palm" in the Common Names field, and click the Search button to find palm trees in the Library Browser.
+On the Plant Information panel, enter "palm" in the Common Names field, and click the Search button to see the search results on the right.

-- 3. Select a Cocos nucifera from the search results and click the Close button.
-This locates and selects this plant in the Library Browser for placement. - 4.
+- 3. Select a Cocos nucifera from the search results. and click the Close button.
+This locates and selects this plant in the Library Browser for placement. - Click the View Item button to open the Plant Information dialog, where you can read size and growing information about the selected plant. - Click the Close button to close the dialog and select the plant in Library Browser for placement. - 4.
 Click in floor plan view or a 3D view to place the selected plant at that location.
 You can continue placing the selected plant image until another tool or library object is selected. - 5.
 Once you have placed a grouping of plants, hold down the Shift key on your keyboard and drag a marquee around the plant objects and click the Make Architectural Block edit tool to block these items together. - 6.
-In floor plan view, click the Select Objects button, select the stepping stone, click the Copy/Paste edit button, then click the Sticky Mode secondary edit button. - 7.
-Click in floor plan view to paste copies of the group selected objects.
-Continue pasting copies until you have created a pathway that leads to the house. - 8.
-Repeat this process for any additional plants or groupings of plants that you want to place in your design.
+Repeat this process for any additional plants that you want to place in your design.